carsoncychen/blackjack-jquery/README.md

 # project-1-blackjack

-Check out the game live on bitballoon: http://carsonchen.io/blackjack-jquery/
+Check out the game live: http://carsonchen.io/blackjack-jquery/

 Game basic:
 -begin the game with each player and dealer are given two cards